 Classical IR detectors used for tactical or space missions are mainly linear arrays or two dimensions Focal Plane Arrays (FPA) which designs are compatible with the scene to observe.

 These applications require detectors compatible with IR flux from Near IR (NIR), ShortWave IR (SWIR), MidWave IR (MWIR) and LongWave IR (LWIR).
 The fluxes coming from these scenes are in the range of 1000 to 1e6 photons/seconds/pixel.
 Moreover, the sizes of the classical detector used for these applications are XGA format at maximum (range 1000x1000 pixels).

-Indeed it is worth noting that the resolution improvement can’t be achieved by reducing the pixel size too much which would reduce even further the photon flux per pixel and put too many constraint on the dark current and noise requirements.
+Indeed it is worth noting that the resolution improvement can not be achieved by reducing the pixel size too much which would reduce even further the photon flux per pixel and put too many constraint on the dark current and noise requirements.
 Therefore with keeping the pixel pitch about constant high resolution IR detectors for science and astronomy can only be achieved with very large surface FPA.
-Today large dimension infrared focal plane arrays (IR FPA) are only available from US Company Teledyne.
+Today large dimension infrared focal plane arrays (IR FPA) are only available from US Company

-ASTEROID will enable Europe to acquire the technology and knowledge necessary to manufacture 2k² IR FPA, define the types of products to design and define the strategy to create an industrial manufacturing line of these detectors.
+ASTEROID will enable Europe to acquire the technology and knowledge necessary to manufacture large IR FPA, define the types of products to design and define the strategy to create an industrial manufacturing line of these detectors.

 ASTEROID teams is composed of five European partners working in leading edge technologies to enable Europe to be independent in the procurement of high quality IR detectors allowing prime scientific projects in years to come.